 You'll know you're training for something when you can point to its time commitment on your calendar.

 Why It's Required:

-We can’t just wake up one morning and “try” to run a 100-mile foot race, or try to be a doctor, any more than we can just wake up one day and try to be a successful executive, a wealthy entrepreneur, or an effective parent or a loving spouse.
+We can’t just wake up one morning and “try” to run a 100-mile foot race, or try to be a doctor, any more than we can just wake up one day and try to be a successful executive, a wealthy entrepreneur, or an effective parent or a SEAL sniper.
 We must train for things such as these.

 At some point in life, hopefully before it’s too late, we all realize that nothing of value happens just because we gave it a good try.
 Powerful results require powerful commitments.

-And, at some point in life, hopefully before it’s too late, we all realize that we’re required to produce valuable outcomes if we are to live a good live and lead others to do the same.
+Additionally, at some point in life, hopefully before it’s too late, we all realize that we are required to produce valuable outcomes if we are to live a good life and lead others to do the same.

 The other day my 9 year-old daughter said something that really connected.
 She said “I just want to be so many things!”.
 This made me think about how hard it is for us all to grow out of that.

 I will absolutely enjoy watching her “try” many things as she grows up, but I also look forward to the day when she realizes that the fun of wanting to “be so many things” is nothing compared to the freedom of choosing to train to be something.

 [_] In the comment section below ANSWER these two questions: